leocode/puppeteer-service/README.md

 ```

 Start container with API.
 Wait until logs from server appear (due to one-line command `docker build` output is muted).
 It may take up to few minutes.
 Consecutive starts (after code change) should be faster.

+### Versioning

+We use semver for versioning.
+Release should be tagged, so it can be installed with URL.

+### TODO

+Generating JPG screenshots makes no sense since it's not good for displaying text

+1. HTML - PNG
+2. URL - PDF
+3. URL - PNG